 There was no paediatric emergency ward back then and through flimsy cubicle curtains that were never quite completely shut, I had a surreal front row seat as accident victims were rushed in by paramedics and medical staff hurried to emergency situations.
 I heard the beeps and buzzes of equipment and the shattered cries of families who had lost a loved one.
 And, as I was being prepped for emergency surgery, I also heard the terrifying conversations my parents were having with the doctors about how precarious my own situation was.
 Of course, I was somewhat sedated through most of this, so can only assume the doctors and nurses didn’t know that their terrified five-year old patient was still mentally alert enough to be seeing and hearing what was happening.

 I was one of the lucky ones though and, thanks to the genius of my surgeon and an extended stay in the children’s ward, eventually made it home.
 My hospital bestie, a little girl a few years older than me, did not.
 The result was a child so anxious I was a card-carrying insomniac by the age of six.
-My mother were ill-equipped to deal with the post-trauma panic attacks and nightmares that followed.
-Whenever I voiced my anxiety, she would tell me I was being stupid and to snap out of it.
+My mother was ill-equipped to deal with the post-trauma panic attacks and nightmares that followed.
+Whenever I voiced my anxiety, she would tell me I was being silly and to snap out of it.
 I’m sure she thought it would help.
 It didn’t.
-Instead, it helped bolster a social anxiety disorder … because if my own mother thought I was an idiot, what must everyone else think?
+Instead, it helped bolster a social anxiety disorder … because if my own mother thought I was an idiot, what on earth must everyone else be thinking?